-She “planted rice” in Motown, teaching Asian American Studies, Filipino American history and literature, Asian Pacific American Women, Oral History Methods, Spoken Word Poetry, and Community Service-Learning courses, as well as serving as an academic advisor in the Department of American Culture and the Department of Women’s Studies at the University of Michigan.
+She “planted rice” in Motown, teaching Asian American Studies, Filipino American history and literature, Asian Pacific American Women, Oral History Methods, Spoken Word Poetry, and Community Service-Learning courses in the Asian/Pacific Islander American (A/PIA) Studies Program, Department of American Culture, and the Department of Women’s Studies at the University of Michigan.
 For several years, she also served as an academic advisor for both departments.
 She joined the Michigan faculty in 2000, after she completed her Master of Arts degree in Asian American Studies at UCLA.
 From 1994-2000, she taught Filipino American Studies at UCLA, and Asian American Studies at California State University, Northridge.
 In 2009, she was a Visiting Lecturer at Wellesley College.
 She also facilitates oral history trainings and writing workshops for many community organizations.